castorini/honk/README.md

 For a real-time example, please see `utils/client.py`.

 ## Utilities
+### Client
+`python client.py` runs the client.
+You may retarget a keyword by doing `python client.py --mode=retarget`.
+Please note that text-to-speech may not work well on Linux distros; in this case, please supply IBM Watson credentials via `--watson-username` and `--watson--password`.
+You can view all the options by doing `python client.py -h`.

 ### Recording audio

 You may do the following to record sequential audio and save to the same format as that of speech command dataset: